 Ms Machin was the first woman National Party MP in the NSW Legislative Assembly.
 Between 1985 and 1996 she served as a Cabinet Minister, Shadow Minister and as Deputy Speaker of the House.
 She has run her own consulting business and has also worked in-house in a range of companies and industry associations.

 Ms Machin was also the Deputy Chair of the Australian Republican Movement from 1998 to 2000 and a delegate to the 1999 Constitutional Convention.

 Wendy owns and operates beef cattle properties in the Manning Valley.
-She has a strong interest in disability services, plays golf, loves all sport, Roger Federer and is married with 3 adult children.
+She has a strong interest in disability services, plays golf, loves all sport, is a fan of Roger Federer and is married with three adult children.

 Christopher Shaw brings to the Board decades of experience in providing advice and legal representation to parties that strive to balance their legal obligations with economic, environmental and social drivers.
 He is recognised for his practical and hands on approach to resolving legal issues.

 Currently Managing Partner at Shaw Reynolds Lawyers, Mr Shaw also has experience in the property sector where he practices as a corporate lawyer specialising in administrative, local government, planning and environmental law.
 He regularly appears on behalf of clients in the NSW Land and Environment Court and the Supreme Court and lectures on local government, planning and environmental law.

 Mr Shaw is a non executive director or past director of various property organisations including the Australian Property Institute Pty Ltd and the Australian Property Institute Valuers Ltd. He is also an active member of the Property Council of Australia where he sits on their Divisional Council and chairs their Planning Committee.